Dual-use reviewer architecture brief

 Connected to the Hub, but not inside it.

-The funding system reads from the Hub and produces controlled capital-facing outputs.
+The reviewer system reads from the Hub and produces controlled investor- and insurer-facing outputs.
 It does not write back into the Hub.

 The Funding Spine can structure reliance; it cannot create authority.
-Readiness and routing support capital review.
-They do not approve capital, advise investors, make credit decisions or replace institutional due diligence.
-This architecture cannot modify evidence or create capital-provider obligations.
+Readiness, routing and risk-reduction summaries support institutional review.
+They do not approve capital, advise investors, make credit decisions, make underwriting decisions, price insurance, bind coverage or replace institutional due diligence.
+This architecture cannot modify evidence or create capital-provider, insurer or public-actor obligations.

-No funding approval No investment advice No credit decision No grant award decision No write-back No evidence manipulation No due-diligence replacement No regulatory substitution
+No funding approval No investment advice No credit decision No grant award decision No underwriting decision No insurance advice No pricing or coverage No write-back No evidence manipulation No due-diligence replacement No regulatory substitution

 Terra Vita HubAuthoritative evidence environment